yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 - It allows for the creation, saving and loading of multiple “levels” or level-equivalents.
 - There is a complete game flow where there are transitions between the menu screen, level selection screen, level design screen and gameplay screen.

 As long as your game satisfies the above conditions, you are free to do pretty much anything you want.
 You are free to replace the background and provided images, if so desire.
 First, read through this entire problem set to understand the technical requirements for the problem.
-Next, describe the rules of your game and how the game works in a file called design.txt.
+Next, describe the rules of your game and how the game works in a file called `design.txt`.

 Section 2 - Completing the Game (100 points)
 --
 In Problem Set 3, you implemented the level designer of the game.
 The user can freely colour the bubbles in the arena, save and load levels while in Problem Set 4, you wrote the logic for the removal of the bubbles after the fired bubble collides with the bubbles in the arena.

 It is time to implement the actual game.
-On the level designer screen, the game starts when the user presses the START button (though you are free to change the user interface to something else that accomplishes the same).
+On the level designer screen, the game starts when the user presses the **START** button (though you are free to change the user interface to something else that accomplishes the same).
 This will trigger several things: a bubble can be fired from the bottom, the arena bubbles will interact with the fired bubble upon collision, and animations are also enabled.

 ### 1. Cannon Direction (5 points) ###